-This discussion and analysis is intended to serve as an introduction to the Town of Hadley's basic financial statements.
+This discussion and analysis is intended to serve as an introduction to the basic financial statements.
 The basic financial statements are comprised of three components: (1) government-wide financial statements, (2) fund financial statements, and (3) notes to the financial statements.
 This report also contains other supplementary information in addition to the basic financial statements themselves.